 According to the organisers, Alan and Andrew, the name ‘Rotten Head’ is born from the highest peak on Lantau Island—Lantau Peak—which in Cantonese translates to ‘broken’ or ‘rotten’ head, due to the look of its summit.
 And as this festival is a celebration of Lantau and beyond, it seemed fitting to call it Rotten Head Festival.

-The venue is easy to find, taking place in Tat Tung Road Garden, directly next to the Ngong Ping 360 Cable Car Station.To prevent the spread of COVID-19, many events have been canceled.
+The venue is easy to find, taking place in Tat Tung Road Garden, directly next to the Ngong Ping 360 Cable Car Station.Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.